csinva/csinva.github.io/_notes/neuro/vissci.md

 - fish have evolved spherical lens several times independently
   - can understand lenses if we understand optics
   - can understand brain if we understand principles...
-- compound eyes (ex. fly) repeate ddots each get slightly shifted version of world
+- compound eyes (ex. fly) repeat dots each get slightly shifted version of world
   - collects lots of light - operates at very high speed (e.g. fly h1 neuron bialek 2001)
 - sand wasp can find its nest based on pattern of stuff that surrounds its nest
 - jumping spider has interesting visual system